Knowing what matters: A list of values

 Peace: Inner calm and harmony in relationships

-Perseverance: Continuing despite difficulty
+Perseverance: Continuing despite difficulty, refusing to give up

 Perspective: Seeing situations with balanced wisdom